Healthcare to Homecare

-Until the introduction of the FCS, most if not all frailty assessment measures have been either too disparate or imprecise to offer definitive treatment, management and monitoring plans.
-To address this shortfall, the FCS offers a unique assessment, treatment and patient engagement portal for the management of patients along the fitness and frailty continuum.
-It does this by bringing together a divergent array of data from sources such as wearable sensors and electronic medical records into a single platform from which a physician or caregiver will gain a clear view of a patient’s status and progress.
-Combined with extensive care management software and patient engagement applications, this will produce the first end-to-end software solution for predicting, assessing, monitoring, stabilizing, slowing and, in some cases, preventing and even reversing frailty in the aging population.
+Until now, frailty assessment measures have been too disparate or imprecise to offer definitive treatment, management and monitoring plans.
+The FCS offers a unique assessment, treatment and patient engagement portal for the management of frail patients.
+It brings together an array of data from wearable sensors and electronic medical records onto one platform from which a physician or caregiver can gain a clearer view of a patient’s status and progress.
+Combined with extensive care management software and patient engagement applications, the FCS will be the first end-to-end solution for predicting, assessing, monitoring, stabilizing and slowing frailty among Canada’s aging citizens.

 The FCS can also provide currently unavailable assessments of other age-related chronic conditions such as cardiovascular arrhythmias and Parkinson’s Disease.

 In addition to saving healthcare dollars over the long term, this solution will improve patients’ quality of life and empower them to take charge of their health with engaging home-based tools.